PopovMP/request-service/README.md

 ## Usage

-**request-service** is a http/https client.
+**request-service** is a "http"/"https" client.
 It sends requests and manages the responses.
-It also tries to set proper 'Content-Type' headers for the request and to parse the response body.
+It also tries to set a proper
+'Content-Type' headers for the request and to parse the response body.

-Yuo can use it in ywo ways:
+Yuo can use it in two ways:

 ```javascript
 const request = require('@popovmp/request-service');